Walking on a Dream (song): Background

 Luke Steele (of The Sleepy Jackson) and Nick Littlemore (of Pnau) formed Empire of the Sun as an electronic duo in 2007.
-Their debut release, "Walking on a Dream", appeared as a single on 30 August 2008 ahead of the album of same name on 3 October.
+Their debut release, "Walking on a Dream", appeared as a single on 30 August 2008 ahead of the album of the same name on 3 October.
 Steele had assisted on tracks, "With You Forever" and "Freedom", for Pnau's self-titled album, which was issued in December 2007.
 As Empire of the Sun, the duo recorded material for Walking on a Dream, including the title track, at Soundworks Music Studio and Linear Recording in Sydney during various sessions throughout the latter part of that year.
 The track was co-written by Littlemore and Steele with Jonathan Sloan.
 Sloan also co-produced the album with the duo and Littlemore's bandmate, Peter Mayes of Pnau.

 Sam Littlemore (Nick's older brother) aka Sam La More remixed the track, which was made available as a free download on the album's official website until December 2008.

-The song uses an interpolation of Billy Ocean's "Caribbean Queen".
-Where Billy says "And our hearts they beat as one", Empire of the Sun's lyric is "...When two people become one".
+Composition

+The song is composed in the key of F minor, with a tempo of 127 bpm.